 Richard A. Schurr, Esq.Attorney

 Richard A. Schurr graduated from California State University's undergraduate program with a Bachelor's degree in Business Administration, with a concentration in personal financial planning.
-Richard Schurr is also a Certified Financial Planner.
+In 1989, Richard Schurr earned a Certified Financial Planner designation from the College for Financial Planning.
 Richard Schurr then attended Whittier Law School, where he was a member of The Whittier Law Review and the Whittier Honor Board.
 His law review article, titled Burson v.
 Freeman: Where the Right to Vote Intersects with The Freedom to Speak is published in the Whittier Law Review, Vol. 1, No 3., 1994.
 Richard Schurr then attended the University of Miami School of Law's LL.M. masters program in taxation in 1995.

 Richard Schurr started his law firm, Richard A. Schurr, P.A., in 1997 after working as a forensic accountant, and he co-founded Forensic Accounting & Litigation Services, LLC, in 2004.
 Richard Schurr's legal, financial and forensic accounting work experience has qualified him to represent several business owners and receivers in the operation and sale of various businesses, including Baja Beach Club, a real estate property management company, as well as several restaurants, a property maintenance company, a sign manufacturer, gourmet food business, and several other types of businesses.
 Richard Schurr has also been court appointed as a Receiver to oversee the liquidation of a boiler sales and repair company in Miami Lakes, Florida, as well as a 300 unit condominium project in Palm Beach County.

 Richard Schurr is a member of the United States Tax Court and he has represented numerous clients before the Internal Revenue Service in connection with income tax and trust fund tax matters.